harper-carroll/finetune-guides/README.md

 - Tutorial created by [Harper Carroll](https://github.com/harper-carroll)
 - Based on the Mistral 7B model by Mistral AI
-- Uses the VIGGo dataset from the GEM benchmark
+- Uses the ViGGO dataset from the GEM benchmark
 - Utilizes QLoRA methodology for efficient fine-tuning

 ## Social Links